Earth Science Week is October 13-19, 2019

 Earth science is all around us.
 Go ahead – be a citizen scientist!

 Enter the video, photography, visual arts and essay contests!
 All submissions are due by 4 p.m.
 CT, Friday, Oct.
-19, 2018.
+18, 2019 (or postmarked by that date where applicable).

 - International Earthcache Day.
 Explore the world with this GPS scavenger hunt!
-Participate in a GPS scavenger hunt!
 Visiting an EarthCache site is a great outdoor activity the entire family can enjoy.

 - Earth Science Literacy Day.
 Learn the fundamentals of geosciences with Earth Science: Big Idea, a video series developed to explain why Earth science literacy is important.